thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## Objectives

-1. Explain what an entity-relationship diagram is.
+1. Explain what an entity relationship diagram is.
-1. Explain why an entity-relationship diagram is useful.
+1. Explain why an entity relationship diagram is useful.
 1. Explain what the four PostgreSQL column constraints are.
-1. Use constraints to implement an entity-relationship diagram in PostgreSQL.
+1. Use constraints to implement an entity relationship diagram in PostgreSQL.
 1. Explain what a join statement is.
 1. Explain why a join statement is useful.
 1. Alias columns and tables in SQL `SELECT` statements.
 1. Write inner join statements.

-## What's an entity-relationship diagram?
+## What's an entity relationship diagram?

 An **entity–relationship diagram** (ER diagram) is a drawing that represents people, places, or things that are inter-related.
 As the name suggests, an ER diagram is composed of entities and the relationships that can exist between them.
 Here's an ER diagram that represents movie, award, and plot entities and their relationships.